akka/akka/akka-docs/rst/java/routing.rst

   :class:`Props`, as it does not need to create routees.
 However, if you use a :ref:`resizable router <resizable-routers-java>` then the routee :class:`Props` will be used whenever the resizer creates new routees.
-* The same issues that apply to remotely-deployed actors also apply to remotely-deployed routees.
-  Read about :ref:`the limitations of remote deployment <remote-deployment-warnings-java>` for more information.

 Routers, Routees and Senders
 ****************************